Residential aged care fees and charges

 Approved aged care home providers and residents may agree on an amount that is less than the published price.

-As with the cost of accommodation, a resident’s obligation to contribute towards the cost of their ongoing health care is determined by the combined means testing of assets and income.
-However, the daily means tested amount is first applied towards the cost of accommodation with any remainder after deducting the maximum accommodation supplement applied towards a resident’s health care.
-Accordingly, if the means tested amount is less than or equal to the maximum accommodation supplement, no care fee is payable.
+As with the cost of accommodation, a resident’s obligation to contribute towards the cost of their ongoing non-clinical health care is determined by the combined means testing of assets and income.
+However, the daily means tested amount is first applied towards the cost of accommodation, then the hotelling contribution with any remainder after deducting the maximum accommodation supplement and maximum hotelling supplement applied towards a resident’s health care.
+Accordingly, if the means tested amount is less than or equal to the sum of the maximum accommodation supplement and maximum hotelling supplement, no care fee is payable.

-Where a fee is payable, the resident pays the lower of the means tested amount and the amount the government would otherwise pay for his or her care in subsidy and primary supplements (i.e. the cost of their care).
-Care fee payments are capped at $34,311.23 per annum with a lifetime cap of $82,347.13 to protect care recipients who receive care for longer than the average period of time.
+Where a fee is payable, the resident pays the lower of the non-clinical care contribution calculated and the maximum non-clinical care contribution of $105.30 per day (indexed).
+This fee is also subject to a lifetime cap of $135,318.69 (indexed) to protect care recipients who receive care for longer than the average period of time.

-No means tested care fee is payable by residents receiving respite care, or where the resident is in a class of care recipients as specified from time to time in the subsidy principles.
+No means tested fees are payable by residents receiving respite care, or where the resident is in a class of care recipients as specified from time to time in the the Aged Care Rules.

 All aged care home providers are able to offer additional amenities such as the provision of pay TV, wine with meals and daily newspapers, on an opt-in/opt-out basis and charge a fee to be agreed with the resident.